simonchalder/Graphing_App/README.md

 ## TO-DO

+- [ ]  Improvements to code modularity and general object orientated principles
 - [ ]  Improvements to error handling and testing
 - [ ]  Test with more real life datasets
 - [ ]  Add more statistical calculations (R-Squared etc)